-More than 900 members from over 300 cities participate in the network, including local elected officials, senior municipal staff, and other policymakers, researchers, practitioners, and national partner organizations.
+The network includes more than 600 members from over 300 cities and includes local elected officials, senior municipal staff, and other policymakers, researchers, practitioners, and national partner organizations.
 This network is open to all municipal officials who are interested in joining.
 Other community leaders and afterschool program providers may join APAN as network affiliates.